+Proteasome inhibitors.
 Bortezomib (Velcade), carfilzomib (Kyprolis), and ixazomib (Ninlaro) are classified as proteasome inhibitors.
 They target specific enzymes called proteasomes that digest proteins in the cells.
 Because myeloma cells produce a lot of proteins (see the Introduction), they are particularly vulnerable to this type of drug.
 Bortezomib is approved to treat newly diagnosed patients.
 The drug also treats recurrent myeloma, as do carfilzomib and ixazomib.

-Panobinostat (Farydak) is an inhibitor of the enzyme histone deacetylase (HDAC).
+Histone deacetylase inhibitors.
+Panobinostat (Farydak), an inhibitor of the enzyme histone deacetylase (HDAC), also treats recurrent myeloma.
 HDACs help keep the DNA tightly coiled, while panobinostat helps uncoil the DNA and activate genes that stop or slow the growth of cancer cells.
-It also blocks an escape route called the aggresome.

-Targeted therapies may also be used in combination with chemotherapy (see above) or steroid medications (see below), because certain combinations of drugs can sometimes have a better effect than a single drug.
+Targeted therapies may also be used in combination with chemotherapy (see above), immunomodulatory drugs, or steroid medications (see below), because certain combinations of drugs can sometimes have a better effect than a single drug.
 For example, the drugs lenalidomide, bortezomib, and dexamethasone, as well as bortezomib, cyclophosphamide, and dexamethasone, are offered in combination as initial treatment.
-Clinical trials are exploring whether the combination of lenalidomide, bortezomib, and dexamethasone may be as effective as lenalidomide, bortezomib, and dexamethasone followed by stem cell transplant (see below).
+Clinical trials are exploring whether the combination of lenalidomide, bortezomib, and dexamethasone may be as effective as lenalidomide, bortezomib, and dexamethasone followed by bone marrow/stem cell transplant (see below).

-Thalidomide, lenalidomide, and bortezomib can also be effectively used as maintenance therapy to extend the disease's response to the initial therapy or after a stem cell transplant.
-However, the decision to undergo a stem cell/bone marrow transplant is complex and should be discussed carefully with your doctor.
+Thalidomide (Synovir, Thalomid), lenalidomide, and bortezomib can also be effectively used as maintenance therapy to extend the disease's response to the initial therapy or after a bone marrow/stem cell transplant.
+However, the decision to undergo a transplant is complex and should be discussed carefully with your doctor.

 Research has shown that maintenance therapy (the ongoing use of a drug) with lenalidomide and/or bortezomib increases how long patients survive and extends how long they live without active myeloma.
 Maintenance therapy has to be used with some caution, although recent studies have shown significant improvement with survival using this approach.
 Find out more about the basics of maintenance therapy.

-Steroids, such as prednisone and dexamethasone (multiple brand names), may be given alone or at the same time as other drug therapy, such as with targeted novel therapy or chemotherapy (see above).
+Steroids, such as prednisone and dexamethasone, may be given alone or at the same time as other drug therapy, such as with targeted novel therapy or chemotherapy (see above).
 Steroids are very effective at reducing the burden of plasma cells, but this effect is only temporary.

 Denosumab (Xgeva) is an osteoclast-targeted therapy called a RANK ligand inhibitor.
-It is sometimes used for multiple myeloma and may be a better option for people with severe kidney problems.
+It is approved to treat multiple myeloma and may be a better option for people with severe kidney problems.
 Denosumab is considerably more expensive than bisphosphonates.
 It has been shown to have similar effectiveness to bisphosphonates.

 Side effects of bisphosphonates may include flu-like symptoms, anemia, and joint and muscle pain, and kidney problems.
 If you are taking pamidronate or zoledronic acid, you should have a blood test to check how well the kidneys are working before each time you receive the drug.
 Side effects of denosumab may include diarrhea, nausea, anemia, and back pain.

-Osteonecrosis of the jaw is an uncommon but potentially serious side effect of both types of bone modifying drugs.
+Osteonecrosis of the jaw is an uncommon but potentially serious side effect of both types of bone-modifying drugs.
 The symptoms may include pain, swelling, and infection of the jaw; loose teeth; and exposed bone.
 Before treatment, patients should receive a thorough dental examination, and any tooth or mouth infections should be treated.
 While receiving treatment with a bone modifying drug, patients should avoid having any invasive dental work done, such as dental surgery.
 Take care of your teeth, gums, and tongue with regular brushing and flossing.
 Learn more about dental and oral health during cancer treatment.

-Bone modifying drugs are not recommended for people with the following conditions:
+Bone-modifying drugs are not always recommended for people with the following conditions:

 Smoldering (indolent) myeloma

-Conditions of abnormal plasma cells that are not myeloma but may eventually become myeloma, such as monoclonal gammopathy of undetermined significance (MGUS)
+Conditions of abnormal plasma cells that are not myeloma but may eventually become myeloma, such as MGUS

 This information on bone modifying drugs is based on ASCO recommendations for bisphosphonate treatment for multiple myeloma.
-Please note this link takes you to another ASCO website.
+(Please note that this link takes you to another ASCO website.)

 Bone marrow transplantation/stem cell transplantation

 A bone marrow transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy red blood cells, white blood cells, and platelets in the bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.
+This procedure is also called a stem cell transplant.
+This is because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.